CouncilofLorien/counciloflorien.github.io/docs/cards/all.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
-> > Bring one hazard from your sideboard or discard pile into your play deck and shuffle (up to two if Doors of Night is in play).
+> > Bring one hazard from your sideboard or discard pile into your play deck and shuffle.
+If _Doors of Night_ is in play, you may do this twice.
 > >
 > > {: .fs-3 }
 > > _“...in the high regions the West Wind still blew, but down on the stones behind the fences of the Black Land the air seemed almost dead, chill and yet stifling."_ ***---&#65279;LotRVI***